juhasev/sample-ninja-help/help-registration-reports.md

 - Provide an email address that contains a domain name that is blacklisted

 Contact support@sampleninja.io if you would like to contribute to our blacklisted domain collection.

+### Research Defender pie chart

+If configured and enabled, you will see this pie chart.
+You can click on each pie slice on this chart to see more information about each rejection.

 ### Filtering
 Click the **filter** -icon on the top right to open the filter menu.
 You can select a time range to look at the statistics and/or select individual recruitment sources to compare how the different sources perform.